jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="7_2_3"></a>
 ### [↖](#7_2)[↑](#7_2_2)[↓](#7_2_4) Memcached
+* Simple key-value storage
 * A widely adopted memory object caching system.
 ElastiCache is protocol compliant with Memcached, so popular tools that you use today with existing Memchached environments willwork seamlessly with the service.
 * Multi-node for partitioning of data (sharding)
 * Non persistent
 * No backup and restore
-* Multi-threaded architecture
+* Support multi-threaded operations

 <a name="7_2_4"></a>
 ### [↖](#7_2)[↑](#7_2_3)[↓](#7_3) Redis
+* Advanced data structures
 * A popular open-source in-memory key-value store that supports data structures such as sorted sets and lists.
 ElastiCache supports master/slave replication and multi-AZ which can be used to achieve cross-AZ-redundancy.
 * Also offers Pub/Sub, Sorted Sets and In-Memory Data Store
-* Multi AZ with Auto-Failover
+* Multi AZ with automated failover
 * Read Replicas to scale reads and have high availability
+* Can scale up, but cannot scale down
 * Persistent, Data Durability:
   * Read Only File Feature (AOF),
-  * backup and restore features
+  * Backup and restore features
+* AOF (Append Only File) log can be enabled for recovery of nodes

 ---